TYPO3-svn-archive/t3sec_saltedpw/README.txt

 = Implementation =
-This extension uses Portable PHP password hashing framwork [1] to create salted hashed passwords.
-The framework has been properly tested and reviewd.
+This extension uses Portable PHP password hashing framework [1] to create salted hashed passwords.
+The framework has been properly tested and reviewed.
 The framework is used amongst others by Drupal CMS and Wordpress.
 By that, you could import or export user accounts between these applications without having to change passwords.